haipz/auto-wallpaper-mac-osx/README.md

 ## Install & Uninstall

-Make your shell windows to the flod of this project, add some package of nodejs:
+Make your shell windows to the flod of this project, add a package of nodejs:

 ```
 npm install -g request